department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/your-care-team.md

 - **Provide or arrange for preventive care**, such as immunizations (like flu shots) to prevent illness and screenings to help find diseases like cancer in their earliest stages—when treatment is most likely to be successful.

 - **Help you get care in the ways that work best for you.** This may include personal visits with your primary care provider, group clinics, and 24/7 telephone care.
-You can also get online educational information and secure messaging with your health care team through the My HeatheVet portal.
+You can also get online educational information and secure messaging with your health care team through the My Heath***e***Vet portal.
 [Visit My Health***e***Vet](https://www.myhealth.va.gov/).

-**Coordinate your care.** Team members will meet often to talk with you—and each other—about your progress and goals.
+- **Coordinate your care.** Team members will meet often to talk with you—and each other—about your progress and goals.
 And they’ll coordinate any care you may need from specialists outside the team.

 ### Do I get to choose my primary care provider?